tchen-research/tchen-research.github.io/index.md

 description: I'm Tyler Chen!
 This page contains some basic information about my reserach.
 ...

-The less time scientists have to wait for code to run, the more time they can spend thinking about the problems they are tackling.
+I am current a Courant Instructor, sponsored by [Chris Musco](chrismusco.com/).

 My research aims to develop methods to support the scientists taking on the problems of today.

 I'm interested in incorporating probabilistic techniques into classical algorithms to develop methods which are fast and reliable, both in theory and in practice.
-Right now, I work in the field of numerical linear algebra on Krylov subspace methods such as the [conjugate gradient](./cg) and Lanczos methods.
+Right now, I work mainly in the field of numerical linear algebra on Krylov subspace methods such as the conjugate gradient and Lanczos methods.
 I hope that my work will help to bridge the gap between numerical analysis, theoretical computer science, and applied computational sciences such as quantum physics.

 I am committed to making my research accessible and to facilitating the reproducibility/replicability of my work.
 Code to generate the figures from my papers can be found on [Github](https://github.com/chentyl).
 Please feel free to contact me with any questions or concerns about my research.

-In the fall I will be starting as a Courant Instructor, sponsored by [Chris Musco](chrismusco.com/).
+More information can be found in my [CV](./cv.pdf).

 ## Collaboration

 I'm always interested in finding things to collaborate on (and people to collaborate with).

-If you're an undergrad student interested in research or grad school, please feel free to reach out; I'd be happy to try to help you find something to work on!
+If you're an undergrad student in the NYC area interested in research or grad school, please feel free to reach out; I'd be happy to try to help you find something to work on!

 ## Thesis